-As the CBA Guideline is a general guidance document for the assessment of projects, it would be impractical to include detailed methodologies, parameters or specific assumptions for the calculation of each indicator were in this document.
+As the CBA Guideline is a general guidance document for the assessment of projects, it would not be practical if detailed methodologies, parameters, or specific assumptions for the calculation of each indicator were included in this document.
 Therefore, the CBA Guideline needs to be complemented by additional detailed information on how the simulations are to be performed.
-This additional information requires publishing within the respective TYNDP study and shall specify which method is to be used in the event the CBA Guideline allows for more than one possibility, as well as how to interpret the rules defined in the CBA Guideline.
+This additional information needs to be published within the respective TYNDP study and shall specify which method is to be used in case the CBA Guideline allows for more than one possibility, as well as how to interpret the rules defined in the CBA Guideline.

-For the CBA phase of the TYNDP process, Implementation Guidelines will be prepared that contain all of the necessary details required to calculate the indicators, considering the modelling possibilities and assumptions that can be applied in the relevant TYNDP.
-Together with the Scenario Report (where all the scenario-specific details not defined in the 4th CBA Guideline are given) and the Implementation Guideline, the CBA Guideline provides an exhaustive guidance on how to perform the project specific assessment within the TYNDP process.
-The Implementation Guidelines is considered a part of the TYNDP package, and will therefore be publicly consulted on, together with the rest of the package, every other year.
+For the CBA phase of the TYNDP process, Implementation Guidelines will be prepared that contain all of the necessary details required to calculate the indicators, taking into account the modelling possibilities and assumptions that can be applied in the relevant TYNDP.
+Together with the Scenario Report (where all the scenario specific details that are not defined in the 4th CBA Guideline are given) and the implementation guideline, the CBA Guideline provides an exhaustive guidance on how to perform the project specific assessment within the TYNDP process.
+The Implementation Guidelines is considered a part of the TYNDP package, and will therefore be publicly consulted together with the rest of the package every other year.

-Table 1 contains a summary of details for certain indicators to be defined in complementary documents, which focus on the TYNDP process.
+Table 1: Summary of indicators for which complementary documents are to be defined.
+Table 1 contains a summary of details for certain indicators that are to be defined in complementary documents, which focus on the TYNDP process.
 If applied to other studies, these details must also be given within the respective study.